Swarm Reinforcement Learning For Adaptive Mesh Refinement: Systems of Equations

-We model Poisson's Equation on L-shaped domains, using a rectangular cutoff whose lower left corner is sampled from $p_0\sim U(0.2, 0.95)^2$, resulting in a domain $\Omega=(0,1)^2\backslash (p_0\times(1,1))$.
-On this domain, we sample a Gaussian Mixture Model with $o=3$ components.
-The mean of each component is sampled from $U(0.1, 0.9)^2$, using rejection sampling to ensure that all means lie within the domain.
+Here, $f(\boldsymbol{x}): \Omega \rightarrow \mathbb{R}$ denotes the load function and $v(\boldsymbol{x})$ the test function.
+In addition to the weak formulation, the solution must be zero on the boundary $\partial \Omega$ of the domain $\Omega$.
+We model Poisson's Equation on L-shaped domains $\Omega$, using a rectangular cutoff whose lower left corner is sampled from $p_0\sim U(0.2, 0.95)^2$, resulting in a domain $\Omega=(0,1)^2\backslash (p_0\times(1,1))$.
+On this domain, we sample a Gaussian Mixture Model with $3$ components. \rebuttal{Each component's mean} is sampled from $U(0.1, 0.9)^2$, \rebuttal{and we use} rejection sampling to ensure that all means lie within the domain.
 The components' covariances are determined by first drawing diagonal covariances, where each dimension is drawn independently from a log-uniform distribution $\exp(U(\log(0.0003, 0.003)))$.
 The diagonal covariances are then rotated by a random angle in $U(0,180)$ to produce Gaussians with a full covariance matrix.
 The component weights are drawn from the distribution $\exp(N(0,1))+1$ and subsequently normalized, where the $1$ in the end is used to ensure that all components have relevant weight.
+The evaluation of the load function $f$ at the respective face midpoint is added as a node feature.